tetex7/Gemini-on-Discord-experiment/README.md

 This was taken from an experiment with the newer system prompt trying to get it to self exit

-Other than this It cannot full self prompt The only destructive thing it could do is exit its own process
+Other than this It cannot full self prompt.
+The only destructive thing it could do is exit its own process
 As we see it does not want to do
 it's Inert and Harmless
 It's interesting from a pseudo psychiatry point of view It also taught me a lot about how to work with Apis